MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 //        chunk 1            chunk 2            chunk 3
 ```

+In the previous example, chunk 3 has 4 bytes of memory that are assumed to be inaccessible because they fall between the end of the allocation of the 20 bytes that were reserved (`v.reserve(20)`) and the end of the third logical grouping of 8 bytes (remember that AddressSanitizer marks blocks of memory in 8-byte chunks).

-Ideally, we'd mark the shadow memory such that `v.data() + [0, v.size())` are accessible, and `v.data() + [v.size(), v.capacity())` are inaccessible.
+Ideally, we'd mark the shadow memory, which Address Sanitizer sets aside for every 8-byte block of memory to track which bytes in that 8-byte block are valid and which are invalid (and why), such that `v.data() + [0, v.size())` are accessible, and `v.data() + [v.size(), v.capacity())` are inaccessible.
+Note the use of interval notation here: '[' means inclusive of, and ')' means exclusive of.
 If the user is using a custom allocator, we don't know whether the memory after `v.data() + v.capacity()` is accessible or not.
 We must assume that it is.
-We'd prefer to mark those bytes as inaccessible, but we must mark them as accessible so that it's still possible to access the bytes after the allocation.
+We'd prefer to mark those bytes as inaccessible in the shadow memory, but we must mark them as accessible so that it remains possible to access those bytes after the allocation.

-`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable to tell `vector` and `string` that they can trust the allocator not to put data right after the allocation, so the pointer returned by the allocation functions points at data that is known to be accessible and isn't metadata inserted by the allocator.
+`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable to tell `vector` and `string` that they can trust the allocator not to put data right after the allocation.
+This ensures that the allocator won't use the memory between the end of the allocation and end of the chunk.
+Thus that part of the chunk can be marked as inacessible by the Address Sanitizer to catch overruns.

 If you want the implementation to trust your custom allocator, set `_Minimum_asan_allocation_alignment` to your actual minimum alignment.
 For AddressSanitizer to work correctly, the alignment must be at least 8.